rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.0.txt

 bug fixes
 - reduce idle CPU usage when there are lots of mirrored queues
 - fix a rare bug which could cause the server to stop accepting connections
-- ensure starting a ram node when all disk nodes are down fails instead of creating a blank ram node
+- ensure starting a ram node when all disk nodes are down fails, instead of creating a blank ram node
 - fix a race in mirrored queues where one node could run two slaves
 - improve internal accounting of file descriptors; make it harder to hit the